 Our family company has over 40 years’ experience handling engagement rings.
 As a result, we are often asked, “what is the difference between certified and non-certified diamonds?” and “which diamond would be best for my engagement ring?”

-So in this blog, we are going to explain what certified diamonds and non – certified diamonds are, and also discuss the differences between these two types of stones.
+Here at Burrells, we understand that buying the right engagement ring is of great importance.
+You want it to be perfect as it's a piece of jewellery worn for the rest of your life.
+So in this blog, we are going to explain what certified diamonds and non-certified diamonds are, and also discuss the differences between these two types of stones.

-Whether your engagement is a surprise or you and your partner are searching for a ring together, we hope to help you with your special decision.
+Whether your engagement is a surprise, or you're searching for your dream ring together, we hope to help you with your special decision.

 What is a Certified Diamond?

 A diamond becomes certified after it has undergone a grading process.
 Expert diamond graders view the diamond and appraise the stone under different criteria.
 The four factors of grading criteria are:

 The symmetry, proportion and shine of the diamond.
 (How well the stone has been cut).